 Sales Navigator has become one of the most important tools in the sales tech stack today.
-If you are building a B2B business, Sales Navigator is needed.
-Sales Navigator is amazing when building prospect lists, learning more about the companies you are prospecting into and reaching out when it is usually the right time to.
+If you are building a B2B business, Sales Navigator is crucial.
+There are many ways to use this product, but today I’ll share a few ways in which I get quality lists created fast.

-There are many filters here that range from Industry, Annual Revenue, Headcount Growth etc. Here is an example of how I use Sales Navigator to first find the right companies to target.
+There are many filters here that range from Industry, Annual Revenue, Headcount Growth, etc. Here is an example of how I use Sales Navigator to first find the right companies to target.

-Let’s assume you are targeting Advertising Services and typically sell to Small Business Owners in USA.
-The filters, I choose include:
+Let’s assume you are targeting Advertising Services and typically sell to Small Business Owners in the USA.

 - Headquarters Location: USA